Work with Triton Software Engineering and use software solutions to better the community.

-There are three stages: a resume screen, a behvioral phone screen with a Systems Design question, and an in-person technical interview.
-For TEST, we will have a resume screen and then a combined behavioral and technical in-person interview.
-Due to the current circumstances, our in-person interviews will be virtual.
+There are three stages for both designers and developers.
+We start with a resume screen, then a behavioral phone screen (with a Systems Design question for aspiring TSE developers), followed by a technical interview.
+For TEST, we will have a resume screen and then a combined behavioral and technical interview.
+Due to the current circumstances, our recruitment process will be conducted virtually.

 Interested in applying?
 Click here!